kadirahq/graphql-utils-js/README.md

 #### Picking Fields

-Then we need to pick the fields of mentioned in the query inside the resolve function of `recentPost`.
+Basically, we need to pick the fields mentioned in the following query, inside the resolve function of `recentPost` query.

 Here's our query: